-SHAREHOLDER PROPOSALS FOR 2022 ANNUAL MEETING
+SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR 2024 ANNUAL MEETING

-If any shareholder wishes to submit a proposal for inclusion in the proxy materials for the Company's 2022 Annual Meeting of Shareholders, the shareholder must comply with applicable securities regulations, including providing adequate notice to the Company.
-Such proposals must be received at the Company's executive offices on or before December 31, 2021, in order to be considered for inclusion in the Company's proxy materials relating to such meeting.
+If any shareholder wishes to submit a proposal for inclusion in the proxy materials for the Company's 2025 Annual Meeting of Shareholders (the "2025 Annual Meeting") pursuant to SEC Rule 14a-8, the shareholder must comply with applicable securities regulations, including providing adequate notice to the Company.
+Such proposal must be received at the Company's executive offices on or before December 30, 2024.
+If the date of the 2025 Annual Meeting changes by more than 30 days from June 12, 2025, then the deadline to submit stockholder proposals for inclusion in the proxy statement for the 2025 Annual Meeting will be a reasonable time before the Company begins to print and mail its proxy materials for the 2025 Annual Meeting.
+The Company will determine whether to include a proposal in the 2025 proxy statement in accordance with the SEC rules governing the solicitation of proxies.